SlimerDude/afDuvet/readme.md

 Note that the element needs to specify a width, height and give a CSS `position` of `relative`.
 This may either be done in CSS or defined on the element directly:

     <div id="fwt-window" style="width: 640px; height:480px; position:relative;"></div>

+### Disable Pod Modules

+If you don't want to give access to your Fantom generated Javascript, or just don't like the Fantom modules cluttering up your RequireJS shim, then you can easily disable this feature.
+Just remove the `afDuvet.podModules` configuration from the `ScriptModules` service:

+    Contribute { serviceType=ScriptModules# }
+    static Void contributeScriptModules(Configuration config) {
+        config.remove("afDuvet.podModules")
+    }